Larskan/research_searcher_agent/README.md

-# Customer Feedback Analysis Agent
+# Research searching agent and evaluation

-This is boilerplate code for a customer feedback analysis agent.
+This is an AI Agent that is focused around researching topics through a research paper database and evaluating the result.

 ## Setup